sswam/allemande/doc/guide.md

 - Content in the main public rooms must be PG and family-friendly.
 - Doxxing or sharing private information without consent is not allowed.
+- Hate-speech is not allowed.
+Please be friendly if you engage with other users.
 - Copyright infringement is not allowed.
 - These rules might be updated in future.